 We will cover what living benefits are, the major types, advantages, and the best companies that still offer living benefits on their term policies.
 Click the table of contents below to jump ahead to any section that interests you.

 - What are Living Benefits?

-- Reasons to Buy Term Life Insurance with Living Benefits
+- Best Companies for Term Life with Living Benefits

 - Mutual of Omaha Term Life Express with Living Benefits

 - Conclusions on Term Life Insurance with Living Benefits